 Lorraine miraculously survived that ordeal, only to suffer a major convulsive seizure.
 She could have been spared the trauma of that event, and its aftermath, if her care team had heeded the warning signs Lorraine’s family had been trying to draw to their attention.
 Having failed Lorraine in that regard, it was not until 24 hours after the seizure that a doctor bothered to examine her, again despite repeated pleas by the family.
 No lab or neurological tests were ever performed.

 There were constant references at the time of Lorraine’s hospitalization to her advanced age, to the high cost of her care, and to what was called the “unreasonable expectations of her family” for recovery.
+It became very clear that the healthcare professionals delivering Lorraine’s care strongly resented the family’s hopes for recovery.
+It was reflected in serious breakdowns in care and a succession of painful, life-threatening medical errors.
 Just before she was discharged that Easter, a doctor told us not to even think about having our mother with us at Christmas.
+Her demise was “imminent” he said.

 The Center for Patient Protection is proud to wage a robust campaign to raise awareness about the dangers of this form of healthcare discrimination, and encourages patients and families who have experienced it to continue to report such incidents and to make use of The Center’s Hospital Incident Report.